hhojjati/COMP579_Project/README.md

-# COMP579_Project
+# COMP 579 - Reinforcement Learning Final Project

-This is the repo for our implementation of COMP 579 - Reinforcement Learning Final Project
+This is the repo for our implementation of COMP 579 Final Project

+## Group Members

+- Thi Kieu Khanh Ho
+- Hadi Hojjati
+- Dimitrios Sinodinos
+- Berk Bozkurt